Knee Pain: Fat Pad Irritation or Hoffa’s Syndrome

 Hoffa’s test is a useful diagnostic test which involves palpating the infra patella region for pain.
-The patient is then asked to contract the quadriceps muscle, increasing the tension in the quad tendon and limiting the access to the fat pad.
+The patient is will contract the quadriceps muscle.
+This increases the tension in the quad tendon, and limits the access to the fat pad.
 A reduction of pain may point to fat pad irritation over patella tendonitis.

 If the pain increases with activation of quad muscles this may be more indicative of a patella tendon condition.

 The initial treatment for an inflammed fat pad is to manage the swelling and inflammation.
-Ice can be applied to the infrapatella region for approximately 15-20 minutes, 2-3 times a day, about an hour apart especially at the end of the day.
+Ice can be applied to the infrapatella region for approximately 15-20 minutes for 2-3 times a day.
+This is to done for about an hour apart, especially at the end of the day.
 Therapeutic ultrasound with iontophoresis using anti-inflammatory gel can also help to bring down the swelling.
 Once the swelling reduces, the condition is a lot easier to manage as there is less chance for recurrent impingement.

-Taping techniques to prevent excessive hyperextension of the knee is also a useful option especially in the acute phase of the injury.
-This will aid in reducing the individual symptoms, allowing for the other factors to be treated.
+Taping techniques to prevent excessive hyperextension of the knee is also a useful option.
+This is especially so in the acute phase of the injury.
+This will help reduce individual symptoms, which allows for the other factors to be treated.

-The patient will also be put through a stretching regime of the quadriceps, specifically the rectus femoris which contributes to anterior pelvic tilt and hyperextension of the knee.
-Myofascial release techniques can be applied to the quadriceps and patella tendon to help in offloading the inferior pole.
+The patient will also be put through a stretching regime of the quadriceps, specifically the rectus femoris.
+This part contributes to anterior pelvic tilt and hyperextension of the knee.
+Myofascial release techniques can be applied to the quadriceps and patella tendon.
+This will help in offloading the inferior pole.
 The manual techniques help to release the tight connective tissues that otherwise will not be effectively released with stretching alone.

-Progressive strengthening of the quadriceps (especially within 0-15 degrees range) with emphasis on muscle control and coordination will be prescribed to help in patella tracking, and reduce hyperextension in functional tasks and provide mechanical support to the knee.
+Progressive strengthening of the quadriceps (especially within 0-15 degrees range) for fat pad irritation, with emphasis on muscle control and coordination will be prescribed.
+This will help in patella tracking, and reduce hyperextension in functional tasks and provide mechanical support to the knee.

 Other than treating the localized inflammation and realigning the patella, the biomechanical factors also need addressing.
-Advice to avoid heels may be recommended as the tiptoe position with high heel shoes encourages the knee to hyperextend, and the pelvis to go into anterior tilt.
+Advice to avoid heels may be recommended.
+This is because the tiptoe position with in high heels encourages the knee to hyperextend, and the pelvis to go into anterior tilt.